-Remember that old rap song, with the accompanying video including a dancing banana “Peanut butter Jelly time, Peanut butter jelly time!”… Well, the recipe below from my newest contributor, Neil Gallagher, will have you singing this song as you roast this chicken on your grill!
-This recipe was originally created as part of the “One Bite Challenge” for Kingsford/Grilling.com’s recipe contest, which was inspired by the “One Bite Challenge” from the Kingsford Invitational- a contest where the recipe can only have 5 ingredients and must be cooked over Kingsford charcoal.Print
+Remember that old rap song, with the accompanying video including a dancing banana “Peanut butter Jelly time, Peanut butter jelly time!”… ?
+Well, this recipe from contributor Neil Gallagher will have you singing that song as you roast this Peanut Butter and Jelly Chicken on your grill!

 - 2 TBSP Honey Roasted Peanut Butter